-Long ride means porridge as it sticks to the ribs.
+A long ride means porridge - it sticks to the ribs.

 Porridge.
-I'm Scottish so I make my oats with water and salt, then add chopped apple, nuts, cinnamon and often some grated carrot.
+I'm Scottish so I make mine with water and salt then add chopped apple, nuts, cinnamon and often some grated carrot.
 It's worth trying!

 Toast and banana with a little honey.